yhan337-alt/Making-journal/journal-pages/week-06.md

 https://shaunleonardo.com/?view-type=body-of-work

 ![data](../assets/week-06/body.png)
+*Figure 3: Installation view of You walk… by Shaun Leonardo.*

 What draws me to it?
 - This work focuses on how the body holds memory and emotion even when nothing is visually expressed.
 It reveals that internal states can exist without outward visibility.